vorsocom/mugen/README.md

 ## Why Source-Available?

 muGen began as a closed-source project.
-However, we realized that many clients prefer software that is open to public scrutiny and offers protection against vendor lock-in.
+However, we realized that many clients prefer software that is open to public scrutiny and offers protection against consultancy vendor lock-in.
 By making muGen source-available and adopting a fair-code license, we allow broader use of the framework in ways that do not harm our business objectives while increasing transparency.

 ## Enterprise Services